 A. Yes, the Suica iPhone app adds functionality:

-- Create a new Suica card on your device
+- Create a new Suica card (on your iPhone or Apple Watch)

 - Create or change your commute plan

-- Set up auto-recharge (JR East View branded cards only)
+- Set up auto-charge (JR East View Card only)

 - Set or change the notifications that you get from JR East